-The Town of Onondaga does not appear to have adopted a Right to Farm law.
+The Town of Cicero appears to have not adopted a Right to Farm Law.
 While viewed primarily as designed to protect farmers from so-called nuisance suits, local right to farm laws can be useful in other ways.
-Many towns have utilized these types of laws to set up a framework for conflict resolution and to for enhancing communication between the farm and non-farm communities in the town.
-They can be effective tools for educating the general public about agriculture in their communities.
-Although many farms in Onondaga participate in the County Agricultural Districts program and are afforded protection under the NY Agriculture and Markets Law, the Town should consider applying the protections of the law to all farms located in its AG-Agricultural zoning district.
+In Cicero, where agriculture is a small part of the community's landscape, the law can be a tool for raising public awareness of local agriculture.
+Many towns have also utilized local right-to-farm laws of laws to set up a framework for conflict resolution and to for enhancing communication between the farm and non-farm communities in the town.
+Because only a small number of farms in Cicero participate in the County Agricultural Districts program, the Town should consider applying the protections of the law to all farms located in its Agricultural AG zoning district.